Answers about Funds Availability

 All checks generally should have second business day availability.
 The bank does have the right to extend the hold if:

-- there is reasonable cause to believe the funds are uncollectible
+- There is reasonable cause to believe the funds are uncollectible

-- the deposit is greater than $5,000
+- The deposit is greater than $5,000

-- or your account is new
+- Your account is new or repeatedly overdrawn, or

 For details, take a look at the account agreement you received when you opened the account—it explains the availability process.